kooseo1296-debug/Systolic-Array-Spring-2026/Reports.md

 1. **Hardware Utilization:** Resource costs including LUTs, FFs, DSPs, and BRAMs.
 2. **Power Consumption:** Highly accurate, **SAIF (Switching Activity Interchange Format)** based power analysis reflecting actual switching activities during inference - the RUN state.
 The description includes the indication of the specific testbench file.
 3. **Timing Report:** Verification of setup/hold time violations at the target clock frequency.
+4. **Inference Results & Verification:** To validate the reliability and functional correctness of the designed NPU, a large-scale inference test was conducted using 9,999 images from the MNIST test dataset.
+The verification process focused on ensuring that the hardware logic maintains bit-level consistency even after implementing area and power optimizations.

 ---